Euro-Global Summit on Advances in Structural Biology and Protein Chemistry

 Tags

-Structural Biology Conferences
+Plant Structural Biology

 Plant structural biology is the field of biology that focuses on the study of the structural organization and function of plants at the molecular and cellular levels.
 This field integrates the principles and techniques of biochemistry, genetics, molecular biology, cell biology, and biophysics to understand the molecular and cellular processes that underlie plant growth, development, and adaptation.